 A series of workshops were held over October and November 2017.
 The first workshop was for Traditional Owners to provide their perspectives and identify key issues to be carried through the remainder of the co-design workshops.
 The remainder of the workshops included approximately 50 organisations and community groups/networks from across government and non-government, including some Traditional Owner organisations.

 The outcomes of the co-design set the overall approach of BRP.
 This was documented in the Biodiversity Response Planning Co-design Overview Report which has been endorsed by the overarching Steering Committee.

 Working Groups used the latest science embedded in the Strategic Management Prospects tool and their own local knowledge, to identify priority landscapes or themes.
 Projects were then developed by interested stakeholders, including community members, within these priority landscapes or themes.
 Projects were assessed and ranked by Working Groups.
 Additional projects were directed to a statewide pool of funding and were assessed by an independent panel.

 The Working Group and Independent Panel assessed projects against published criteria and provided their recommendations in June 2018 to DELWP for approval of project funding.

 The criteria used for assessing proposed projects can be found below:

-The evaluation of this initial phase of Biodiversity Response Planning has commenced, led by an independent evaluation expert.
-This process will be an opportunity for participants and interested stakeholders to share their perspectives on what worked well and what did not.
-This will help us to make improvements to the delivery of BRP in 2019 and beyond.
+An evaluation of this first Biodiversity Response Planning phase has been completed, led by an independent evaluation expert.
+The evaluation provided an opportunity for participants to have their say on what has worked well and what has not.
+The evaluation summary report is available here.